balain/job-application-agent/FUTURE.md

 # 🚀 **Implementation Plan: Job Application Agent Enhancements**

+> **⚠️ ARCHIVED**
+> This document contains future development plans that are no longer active.
+This repository has been archived and these plans will not be implemented.

+---

 ## **Phase 1: Data-at-Rest Encryption & GDPR Compliance**

 ### **1.1 Encryption Architecture**